 Since our inception in 1986, we have not been profitable.
 We expect to incur additional losses for the foreseeable future, and our losses could increase as our research and development efforts progress.
-As of September 30, 2001, our accumulated deficit was approximately \$70.1 million.
+As of June 30, 2002, our accumulated deficit was approximately \$85.8 million.
 To become profitable, we must successfully develop drug candidates, enter into profitable agreements with other parties and our drug candidates must receive regulatory approval.
 These other parties must then successfully manufacture and market our drug candidates.
-It could be several years, if ever, before we receive royalties under our existing license agreements or any future license agreements.
+It could be several years, if ever, before we receive royalties from any future license agreements.
 In addition, we never expect to generate revenue directly from product sales.
 If we do not generate revenue, or if our drug development expenses increase, we may need to raise additional funds through new or existing collaborations or through private or public equity or debt financing.
 If financing is not available on acceptable terms or not available at all, we may not have enough capital to continue our current business strategy.